-Please contact the District to schedule an event or if you are aware of an organization that may benefit from receiving the latest information regarding the West Nile virus, Africanized honeybees, Lyme disease, or other vector-borne diseases.
+Please contact the District to schedule an event or if you are aware of an organization that may benefit from receiving the latest information regarding Mosquitoes, West Nile virus, Africanized honeybees, Lyme disease, or other vector-borne diseases.

-Heather Teodoro: (310) 915-7370, ext.
-225 Catherine Taylor: (310) 915-7370, ext.
+Catherine Taylor: (310) 915-7370, ext.
 232

-February 2024 Field Operations
+FEBRUARY 2025 Field Operations